mheap/nexmo-developer/_documentation/en/voice/sip/configure/avaya-sbce.md

 #### 4.2.4 IP Codecs

 The change `ip-codec-set` command is used for assigning the proper codecs.
-For this setup, `ip- codec-set 1` is used.
+For this setup, `ip-codec-set 1` is used.

 ```screenshot
 image: public/screenshots/sip/configuration/guides/avaya-sbce/avaya-sbce-5.png